 In this intricate and dispersed framework, integration services play a crucial role in harmonizing metadata, applying standardized data quality checks, and facilitating the integration of diverse datasets and models.
 GOOS networks, guided by the OCG data strategy (O'Brien et al., 2024), are establishing global data nodes that progressively enhance overall data delivery while maintaining "GOOS quality" within the broader ocean data lake.
-Furthermore, the adoption of unified controlled vocabularies, common data models, and standardized transport formats ensures the seamless integration of real-time, near real-time (NRT), and delayed mode (DM) observations into numerical models.
+Furthermore, the adoption of unified controlled vocabularies, common data models, and standardized transport formats ensures the seamless integration of real-time, near real-time (NRT), and delayed-mode (DM) observations into numerical models.

 At the international level, various marine data integrators exist and Table 1 lists the most active.
 Some lead the way in adopting new standards and tools, while others take a more following approach.
-Europe, along with the US and Australia, is at the ha eliminato: Centers ha eliminato: by ha eliminato: The following section describes the European marine data integration landscape which is characterized by three prominent initiatives: the Copernicus Marine Service, the European Marine Observation and Data network and the SeaDataNet network of the National Oceanographic Data Centers associated with the International Oceanographic Commission (IOC).
+Europe, along with the US and Australia, is at the forefront of introducing new tools and standards.
+The following section outlines the European marine data integration landscape, which is shaped by three key initiatives: the Copernicus Marine Service (specifically, the In-Situ Thematic Assembly Centre), the European Marine Observation and Data Network (with a focus on physics), and the SeaDataNet network of National Oceanographic Data Centres, affiliated with the International Oceanographic Commission.